What is a job interview, and why is it important?

 How to conduct a job interview

-A structured and well-executed interview process can help you make informed hiring decisions while leaving candidates with a positive impression of your organisation.
+A structured and well-executed interview process can help you make informed recruitment decisions while leaving candidates with a positive impression of your organisation.
 Follow these steps to ensure a productive and professional interview:

 -